hr4official/java/README.md

 click to add
 # step 5
 select  database (here we use access so choose accdb)

+if you are not able to find aceess database here then go to your system drive (generally c:/) and go and follow ( C:\Windows\SysWOW64 ) go for odbc.exe and search for accdb there
 # step 6
 comlete this and close